 At Holzman Plastic Surgery, breast augmentation (or breast enlargement) using breast implants is one of our surgical specialties, and as such, it is the most requested of our procedures.
 Dr. Steven Holzman, a leading plastic surgeon, can achieve outstanding results that are natural-looking and balanced, giving women the enhanced breast volume and shape they desire.

 Breast augmentation is a cosmetic procedure that is intended to improve the size, fullness, and shape of the breasts.
 Many women also use breast augmentation to enhance balance and symmetry between the breasts.
-Dr. Holzman utilises the most advanced techniques available to achieve a natural-looking result that provides a proportional and appealing outcome.
+Dr. Holzman utilizes the most advanced techniques available to achieve a natural-looking result that provides a proportional and appealing outcome.
 Each treatment plan is customized to ensure the optimal result, from incision location to implant shape and style.

 The most important factor is that you are in good overall health.
 Other considerations will depend on the individual.
 Women should be 18 years of age or older for saline implants and 22 years of age or above for silicone implants.
 You should have reasonable expectations for the outcome and be able to complete all guidelines during recovery to achieve the desired result.
 We will discuss with you what to expect at every stage of treatment so you are well-informed, and we will monitor you following surgery to provide the best care possible from start to finish.

 What Types of Breast Implants Are Available?